-Supply Chain: More Resilient and Agile After COVID-19
+Supply Chain: More Sustainable and Agile After COVID-19

 COVID-19 put a kink in the global supply chain.
 And it exposed weaknesses with the power to halt the flow of business.
 Now, as the world takes steps to define a new business-as-usual post-pandemic, manufacturers are rethinking their supply chain.